-In 2010, to celebrate Stephen Sondheim's 80th birthday, our songwriter sources grumbled that choosing just one was madness, but that was the deal, with the understanding that the kinder way to package this list would be to say that the choice made should be considered "a" favorite among many rather than "the" favorite.
+In 2010, to celebrate Stephen Sondheim's 80th birthday, Playbill.com asked Broadway songwriters to do the impossible—pick their favorite songs by the master.
+Our songwriter sources grumbled that choosing just one was madness, but that was the deal, with the understanding that the kinder way to package this list would be to say that the choice made should be considered "a" favorite among many rather than "the" favorite.

-We snagged the composers and lyricists we could, concentrating on those in the generations that came after Sondheim changed the face of the American musical theatre.
-Happy birthday, Mr. Sondheim.
-Give us more to see.
+We snagged the composers and lyricists we could, concentrating on those in the generations that came after Mr. Sondheim, who passed away November 26 at the age of 91, changed the face of the American musical theatre.

 Lin-Manuel Miranda, composer-lyricist of Hamilton and In the Heights, chooses "Barcelona" from Company.
 "It is unbearably beautiful, funny, and concise.
 Can anyone ever write a morning-after song after 'Barcelona'?
 Once again, Steve invents a new type of song, and executes it perfectly.
 And bit by bit, song by song, he has expanded the world of what musical theatre can encompass."

 Alan Menken, composer of Beauty and the Beast, The Little Mermaid, Aladdin, Sister Act, Leap of Faith and Little Shop of Horrors, chooses "Everybody Ought to Have a Maid" from A Funny Thing Happened on the Way to the Forum.
 "Simple, fun, hilarious, brilliantly infectious, clever and, yet, uncomplicated.
 It's what the best of Broadway is all about."